scikit-hep/uproot3/README.rst

 Following Python's preference for explicit operations over implicit ones, uproot does not cache any data by default.
 If you say ``file["tree"]`` twice or ``tree["branch"].array()`` twice, uproot will go back to the file each time to extract the contents.
 It will not hold previously loaded objects or arrays in memory in case you want them again.
 You can keep them in memory yourself by assigning them to a variable; the price of having to be explicit is well worth not having to reverse engineer a memory-hogging cache.

 Sometimes, however, changing your code to assign new variable names (or ``dict`` entries) for every array you want to keep in memory can be time-consuming or obscure an otherwise simple analysis script.
 It would be nice to just turn on caching.
-For this purpose, all array-extracting methods have **cache**, **basketcache**, and **keycache** options that accpet any ``dict``-like object as a cache.
+For this purpose, all array-extracting methods have **cache**, **basketcache**, and **keycache** parameters that accpet any ``dict``-like object as a cache.

 If you have a loop like